Home > Strategy Index > Neutral Trading Strategies

 Breakeven Point(s)

-There are 2 break-even points for the condor.
+There are 2 break-even points for the condor position.
 The breakeven points can be calculated using the following formulae.

 • Upper Breakeven Point = Strike Price of Highest Strike Long Call - Net Premium Received